Answers to Insurance or Open Enrollment Questions

 First, decide what is important to you about the care you currently receive.
 Some questions to ask yourself are:

-- Do you have specific physicians you want to continue to see or are you willing to change physicians if necessary.
+- Do you have specific physicians you want to continue to see, or are you willing to change physicians?

-- Do you prefer to pay a higher monthly premium and have little to no out of pocket expenses as you seek out care or would you rather have a lower monthly premium and pay more when you receive care?
+- Do you prefer to pay a higher monthly premium and have minimal out-of-pocket expenses?
+Or ,would you rather have a lower monthly premium and pay more when you receive care?

 - Do you prefer a HMO or PPO plan design?